 Greetings.
-In an attempt to slow and understand life’s quickening pace, I’m writing to share my personal perspective on the ageing process, its dilemmas, the humorous self-deception, the insights and the adventure of it all.
+In an attempt to slow and understand life’s quickening pace, I’m writing to share my personal perspective on the aging process, its dilemmas, the humorous self-deception, the insights and the adventure of it all.

 I recently began to spend a few months a year in Kyoto, Japan.
 I’ve been magnetically attracted to Japan for many years.
 Now, I am living out a dream to live there part-time.
-My goal is to spend about 3 months a year in Japan, for as many years as I am able to.
+My goal is to spend about 2- 3 months a year in Japan, for as many years as I am able to.
 I continually find inspiration in those surroundings.

 I’ve always enjoyed writing.
 This blog gives me the opportunity to share my experiences with others as well as to deepen the experiences for myself.
 Thanks for tuning in!